Updated June 4th, 2019.

 Did you know?
 The city is also home to the largest population of sloths anywhere in the world.
 Take a walk to the outskirts of the busy city and you’ll see these carefree creatures climbing the trees.

 Santa Cruz is growing hugely and the main square is losing a lot of its draw.
 Instead, the hub of the city is moving to Barrio Equipetrol, where fancy restaurants and bars are popping up catering to wealthy tourists and locals.
 As a result, rooms can be expensive and there is a lot of change in the backpacker hostel scene.
 These are some of the best options which look likely to stick around for a while:

-- 360 Grados – Probably the most happening backpacker hostel in town, 360 Grados boasts 26 rooms and is quite often full to capacity.
+Top Pick!
+360 Grados – Probably the most happening backpacker hostel in town, 360 Grados boasts 26 rooms and is quite often full to capacity.
 The hostel is spacious and the rooms are hotel quality for a fraction of the price.
 Dorms start at just 62 bolivianos for a night in an eight-bed dorm room.
 They have a large communal kitchen and also a small tuck shop to purchase backpacker essentials.
 You can read our full review of 360 Grados Hostel here.

 Best Bars in Santa Cruz!